“to knowledge self-control, to self-control perseverance, to perseverance godliness.”

 We are what we read mentally.
 We are what we eat physically.
 We are what we believe and practice spiritually.
 Why read the Word?
-It will do something to your soul.
-The Word will do something to your character.
-It will do something to your disposition.
+It will do something to our souls and their relationship with God.
+The Word will accomplish something in our character.
+It will do something to our disposition.

-Does your life have any indication that God is live and real in your life?
-Do you live your life with an eye on God trusting Him for whatever may come your way?
+Does your life indicate that God is alive and real in your life?
+Do you live with an eye on God, trusting Him for whatever may come your way?

-A godly person has a reverence, loyalty and fear of God.
+A godly person has reverence, loyalty, and fear of God.